victorg1991/liferay-docs/develop/reference/articles/08-screenlets-in-liferay-screens-for-ios/11-image-gallery-screenlet-for-ios.markdown

 - `- screenlet:onImageUploadStart:`: Called when an item is prepared to be upload.

-- `- screenlet:onImageUploadProgress:`: Called when an item is uploading.
+- `- screenlet:onImageUploadProgress:`: Called when upload progress change.

 - `- screenlet:onImageUploadError:`: Called when an error occurs in the uploaded process.
 The `NSError` object describes the error.

 - `- screenlet:onImageUploaded:`: Called when an item has finished uploading.

-- `- screenlet:onImageUploadDetailViewCreated:`: Called when the detail upload view has to be created.
+- `- screenlet:onImageUploadDetailViewCreated:`: Called when the detail upload view is going to be presented, the default way of presenting it is using a modal view controller.
+You **only** need to implement this in the case you don't want this behaviour.
+This method should present the view, passed as parameter, like you prefer and then return true, what means that you already presented it and the default behaviour should not be executed.